apache/sling-org-apache-sling-app-cms/docs/custom-components.md

 ## Config

-The config is defined by the config subnode and is not required.
+The config is defined by the config sub-node and is not required.

 This node structure will be used to define the form for editing a shared configuration for that component for every page instance using the same template.
 This node should have the resource type `sling-cms/components/editor/slingform` and should have a button attribute.